tinman2030/MIPT-Group7/README.md

 - ~~Keep track of the sums on the screen somehow.~~
 - ~~Add the target, possibly keeping it on the screen for comparisons.~~
 - ~~ Got to make the final Carry point down or have it look more... terminal~~
-- Maybe show how the half and full adder work as well(Don't think we need this since we have the physical model)
+- ~~Maybe show how the half and full adder work as well(Don't think we need this since we have the physical model)~~
 - ~~Try to make the lines connected to the 1's turn red to make it more intuitive as to what the water would do.~~
 - ~~Make the construction of the adders more sleek.~~
-- Make the numbers that we've already sequentially adder turn red or something **Can't do this one with current structure
+- ~~Make the numbers that we've already sequentially adder turn red or something ~~
 - ~~Make the lines arrows in adder_anim.py, what if someone from Tunisia finds this?~~

+- Make is so that you don't clear it the next time and the output from one addition becomes the input to the next one, while all of the additions stay on the screen i.e make the output of one addition flow into the input of the new sequence of adders

+- make it run multiple at a time?

+- Do the running time analysis, including explaing the logic behind sequentially adding the numbers